 2.1.
 Native tapioca starch

 Vietnam tapioca starch is produced mainly by the wet milling of fresh cassava roots.
 Cassava tubers that are mature and of good quality can yield about 25% starch.
 Per 100 kg of cassava roots, roughly 60% starch and 10% dry pulp may be recovered from dry cassava chips.

-In this process, cassava roots are transported to factories.
-Most starch factories will process the delivered roots within 1-2 days and avoid storing perishable fresh roots as cassava roots deteriorate fast.
-First, the roots are put through a drum to remove soil, sand, and other contaminants.
-After passing the roots through the root washer, some of the residual peels, known as wet peels, are manually removed, along with some hard stems or stumps.
+In this process, cassava roots are transported to tapioca starch factories.
+Most tapioca starch factories will proceed the delivered cassava roots within 1-2 days and avoid storing perishable fresh roots as cassava roots deteriorate fast.
+First, the cassava roots are put through a dry sieve to remove soil, sand, and other contaminants.
+After passing the roots through the paddle washer, some of the residual peels, known as wet peels, are manually removed, along with some hard stems or stumps.
 A rasper is used to slice and grind the washed roots.
 The pulp is removed from the starch slurry by passing fresh root slurry through a series of extractors, ranging from coarse to fine.